 The Han dynasty is considered to be the second imperial dynasty after China was first unified.
 It was established after the falling down of the Qin dynasty, and a warring interregnum, where its founder Liu Bang was at war with Xiang Yu.
 Liu Bang was eventually victorious and established the Han dynasty that reigned from 202BC to 220AD, where he became its first emperor Gaozu.

 Its reign was interrupted briefly by the Xin dynasty, hence why there are two significant periods of its reign.
-That is the west Han dynasty (202BC-9AD) when the capital city was Ch’angan and east Han dynasty (25AD-220AD) when the capital was moved to Luoyang.
+That are the west Han dynasty (202BC-9AD) when the capital city was Ch’angan and the east Han dynasty (25AD-220AD) when the capital was moved to Luoyang.

 The dynasty was famous for its long reign that lasted for 4 centuries.
 It was also known for many innovations including the invention of paper and the use of sundials and water clocks.
 It is also famed for the development of the civil service and the government structure is built based on the foundation left by the Qin dynasty.

 What Type of Government Did the Han Dynasty Have?

 The Han dynasty had an aristocratic government, with the emperor at the top of the hierarchy and center of the power structure.
 Unlike the Qin dynasty, there was an equal share of power between the nobilities and the appointed officials.

 The government was divided into two courts.
 The inner court comprised the emperor’s consorts and their families, along with his trusted advisors and eunuchs.
 This group was the closest to the emperor.
 They were the only ones with direct access to him and received titles directly from him.